rohit12043/Steganography/README.md

 2.)
 Least Significant Bit: Hide data within an image by changing the least significant bit of every pixel and storing information inside the picture.

 3.)
 Steganography: Hide material inside the image file by storing the bits at the end of the file sequence.

+This project was built with the help of python libraries and documentation